-Dr. John Einck serves as Genitourinary Cancer Section Chief as well as Director of the RMAS Brachytherapy Program.
-In addition, he is Section Chief for Soft Tissue and Bone Cancers and is an active member of the Multi-Disciplinary Breast Cancer Team.
-Dr. Einck is also Assistant Vice-Chair for Education and Training and Program Director of the Radiation Oncology Residency Program.
+Dr. John Einck serves as Genitourinary Cancer Section Chief as well as Director of the RMAS GU Brachytherapy Program.
+Dr. Einck was the founding Radiation Oncology Residency Program Director and remains extremely active in residency education.

 An experienced clinician, Dr. Einck has considerable experience in all radiotherapy approaches used in the treatment of prostate and breast cancer, including IMRT, IGRT and proton therapy.
 He is an expert in the application of brachytherapy for both malignancies as well as for soft tissue sarcomas.
 He has been named Top Doctor multiple times by the San Diego Magazine as well as a Fellow by the American College of Radiation Oncology (ACRO).
 He has received multiple accolades as an educator, both within UC San Diego and from the American Association of Residents in Radiation Oncology (ARRO).
 He has published widely, primarily focused on outcome studies in breast and prostate cancer.